• DOWNLOAD

 -clearexe will reset emulator executable settings

--clearscrape will delete scraped art
+-clearscrape will delete scraped art and assets

 adding a !q to the end of your clear command will override and assume yes on all deletion queries.